OS-SFT/Taxonomy-Mappings-Library/Industry Classification Taxonomies/GICS/README.md

 ## Project Summary

-Single taxonomy for the GICS industry classification system.
+Single taxonomy for the GICS industry classification system published by MSCI.
 - Taxonomy Files: See files within this repository
 - Taxonomy Tool: Click [here](https://os-sft.solidatus.com/viewer/share/ljOQy4jwS4Sh3plxTRcNnYkXdnRH0k1L) to view an interactive version of the taxonomy
 - Research: See [below](https://github.com/OS-SFT/Taxonomy-Mappings-Library/blob/main/Industry%20Classification%20Taxonomies/GICS/README.md#further-commentary) for further commentary. **Please note that additional future research on this topic is to be added by OS-SFT Contributing Partners.**